Hike to Axalp

 On day two, we decided to follow the other half of the crowd and take a different route down.
 It had a more gradual 20 to 30% gradient drop but took a longer route.
 It was 3.3 miles all the way down.
 Going the long way around also did not give us the option to use the ski lift if the line was short (since the trail does not go by the lift station).
 We had to commit walking all the way back to the village.
 Since we couldn’t use the lift the previous day and had walked all the way, we figured we could do it again.
 The trip down on the longer route also took two hours.
 It was an easier walk in term of the incline, but the trail near the top still had difficult terrain to navigate.

+At Axalp village, we were back in line again.
+Among the masses, we waited for an hour for the “Extrafahrt” Post Bus to take another one hour ride down the mountain through the switchbacks back to Brienz.
 On day one, we were slower and took our time at the top after the airshow.
 We got back to Brienz at around 8:30 pm, about 13 hours after departure.
 On day 2, we were more efficient and returned at 6:30 pm, making it only an 11 hour day.

 Set in an unique environment, Axalp is definitely a worthwhile trip for the aviation enthusiast – only if one has the physical stamina.
 If I ever go back, I will be taking a ride up on the Super Puma VIP helicopter!